Megan Rapinoe: Senior national team

-National team debut and injury recovery, 2006–2009
+2006–2009: National team debut and injury recovery

-Rapinoe trained with the United States women's national soccer team for the first time during the team's 2006 Residency Training Camp in Carson, California.
+Rapinoe trained with the U.S national team for the first time during the team's 2006 Residency Training Camp in Carson, California.
 She made her debut for the senior team on July 23, 2006, during a friendly match against Ireland.
-She scored her first two goals on October 1, 2006, during a friendly match against Taiwan.

-Due to two separate ACL injuries, Rapinoe did not play for the senior team in 2007 or 2008 and subsequently missed the 2007 FIFA Women's World Cup and the 2008 Beijing Olympics.
-Upon her return to the team in 2009, she led the team in points with five, including two goals and one assist.
-She was on the starting lineup in six of the seven games in which she played the same year.
+She scored her first two goals with the team on October 1, 2006, during a friendly against Taiwan.
+Due to two separate ACL injuries, Rapinoe did not play for the senior team in 2007 or 2008.
+During the group stage of the 2009 Algarve Cup, Rapinoe scored the game-winning goal in a 1–0 victory over Norway.
+The U.S. was eventually defeated by Sweden in the final.

-During the 2009 Algarve Cup, Rapinoe scored the game-winning goal against Norway leading the team to a 1–0 victory during the team's third group stage match of the tournament.
-After the U.S. finished at the top of their group, they were defeated during a penalty kick shootout by Sweden in the championship final.

 2011 FIFA Women's World Cup

-Rapinoe (top) celebrates with her teammates after the United States scores a goal during the 2011 FIFA Women's World Cup final.

-In 2010, Rapinoe started eight of the ten games she played and scored four goals with two assists.
-Rapinoe scored against Sweden and China and twice against Guatemala at the 2010 CONCACAF Women's World Cup Qualifying Tournament, in which she played three games.
-After the United States finished third at the tournament, they traveled to Italy to vie for a place at the 2011 FIFA Women's World Cup in the UEFA-CONCACAF play-off against Italy.
-During the team's second match of the series, Rapinoe served the assist for Amy Rodriguez's game-winning goal helping the United States earn a berth to the 2011 World Cup.

-Rapinoe was named to the United States roster for the 2011 FIFA Women's World Cup.
-During the team's second group stage match against Colombia, she entered the match during the 50th minute and scored almost immediately to put the United States up 2–0.
-Rapinoe celebrated her goal by running to the corner to the left of Colombia's goal, picking up an on-field microphone being used for the match's television broadcast, tapping it, and singing Bruce Springsteen's "Born in the U.S.A." into it.
+At the 2010 CONCACAF Women's World Cup Qualifying Tournament, Rapinoe scored four goals and served two assists in three games.
+After finishing third at the tournament, the U.S. defeated Italy in a play-off series and earned a berth at the 2011 FIFA Women's World Cup.
+During the second play-off match, Rapinoe assisted the game-winning goal scored by Amy Rodriguez.
+During a group stage match against Colombia at the World Cup, Rapinoe scored to put the United States up 2–0.
+She celebrated her goal by picking up an on-field microphone being used for the match's television broadcast and singing Bruce Springsteen's "Born in the U.S.A."